Conophytum brunneum S.A.Hammer

 Light: This succulent needs bright light but does not like too much direct sun.
 To avoid sunburn, place your C. brunneum in a position to receive a few hours of full sun in cooler periods of the day.
 The plant stretch if it needs more light.

-Soil: C. brunneum thrives best in porous soil mixes that allow water to drains away quickly.
+Soil: C. brunneum thrives best in porous soil mixes that allow water to drain away quickly.
 Use a commercial potting mix specially designed for growing succulents or make your own.

-Hardiness: High temperatures are not a problem for this plant, but it can be damaged when the temperature goes below freezing.
+Hardiness: High temperatures are not a problem, but this plant can be damaged when the temperature goes below freezing.
 C. brunneum can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: When it goes dormant in the spring, C. brunneum requires little or no water.
-In the fall, when it will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.
-During active growth, if leaves start to wrinkle, your plant needs water.
+In the fall, when it begins growing, it is safe to water deeply, allowing the soil to dry before watering again.
+During active growth, your plant needs water if leaves start to wrinkle.

 Repotting: The best time to repot C. brunneum is at the beginning of the period of active growth, but repotting can be done at almost any time while the plant is actively growing.

 Propagation: Like all Conophytums, this plant is easily propagated by division.
 It can also be grown from seeds.
 The best time to divide C. brunneum is in late summer or early fall, before it begins to break dormancy or after it has flowered.
 Sow the seeds in fall in a pot with a well-drained soil mix.